nwhitehead/vida/README.md

 ### Windows

-Install LuaJIT, available from http://luajit.org or precompiled in the `bin` directory.
+Install LuaJIT, available from http://luajit.org.

 Make sure that `cl`, the command line version of the Visual Studio compiler, is available from your command prompt.
 One way to do this is to run the Developer Command Prompt for Visual Studio, which has environmental variables set properly.
-From this prompt run luajit on your lua source file.
+From this prompt run `luajit` on your lua source file.

 ### Mac OS X

-Install LuaJIT, available from http://luajit.org or precompiled in the `bin` directory.
+Install LuaJIT, available from http://luajit.org.

 Make sure that clang is available from the command line.
 If you already have XCode installed then this is already true.
 If not, install the Command Line